 Whether an agency or a freelancer is the right option for you heavily depends on what kind of design work you’re outsourcing.
 What it really comes down to is your creative challenge.
 Generally, we can differentiate between strategic projects and tactical projects - long term versus short term.
 The short answer is that an agency often is the right option for strategic projects and freelancers are the right option for tactical projects.
+If you still have some hesitations on outsourcing read our other article here.
 Let’s have a closer look at this.

 A strategic challenge could be how you can increase sales in 2021.
 This is a complex challenge that requires a strategy.
 At Graphiq, we acknowledge agencies as great strategic advisors.
 A team of creatives can plan a better campaign than I alone can.
 A tactic in your strategy could be to design a designated website for your campaign.
 And for this project, a freelancer can likely deliver it faster, cheaper and better than your agency can.

 If you’re into cost-effectiveness (who isn’t?), outsourcing tactical projects to freelancers is recommended.
 If you’re not, you could let your full-service agency handle that too.
 Cost is a deciding factor when our clients choose freelancers over agencies.
 The reason rates are higher in agencies compared to freelancers is that overhead costs are embedded in there too.
 Consider the cost and decide if you really need the full service to design a website.